match-ROS/match_student_code/student_code/250408_Dynamic_Model_for_mobile_robots/README.md

 # Dynamic Model for Mobile Robots
 ## Overview

-This ROS package implements a dynamic model node for mobile robot applications.
+The ROS package *dynamic_model* implements a dynamic model node for mobile robot applications.
 It is designed to work in both simulation and real-world scenarios by fusing sensor data from other nodes to model the robot's dynamics.
 This package is intended for developers, students, and institute employees working with mobile robots.
+The source folder additionally provides a test environment to test the operation of the dynamic model with an agilex scout mini robot.

 **Author:** Oliver Maas